otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-classes-objects-and-encapsulation.md

 ## Task 1:

-Create a `Car` class with `private` fields: `make`, `model`, and `year`.
-Add `public` properties for `Make`, `Model`, and `Year`.
-Include a constructor that sets the make, model, and year when the object is created.
-Create three `Car` objects and display their `Make`, `Model`, and `Year` properties.

-## Task 2:

-This task aims to help you understand how to apply OO principles in real-world scenarios and how to design effective and efficient class structures before coding.
 You are asked to design a student enrolment system for this task.
 Let's start by noting some of the system's requirements in a Microsoft Word document.
 For example, the system should allow students to enrol in multiple courses, withdraw from a course and view the course timetables.
 Create a rough class diagram showing the classes' relationships.
 Consider what attributes and methods each class should have and how they should interact with each other.

+## Task 2:

+Create a `Car` class with `private` fields: `make`, `model`, and `year`.
+Add `public` properties for `Make`, `Model`, and `Year`.
+Include a constructor that sets the make, model, and year when the object is created.
+Create three `Car` objects and display their `Make`, `Model`, and `Year` properties.

 ## Task 3:

+Choose an object in the classroom environment or even in the outside environment.
+Create a class for it.
+Include at least **three** fields.
+Feel free to add **methods** but this is not required.

+## Task 4:

 Create an `Employee` class with `private` fields for `name`, `age`, and `salary`.
 Add `public` properties for `Name`, `Age`, and `Salary` with a setter for the `Salary` property that checks for negative input and throws an `ArgumentException` with message "Salary can not be negative."
 Include a constructor that sets the name, age, and salary when the object is created.
 Create three `Employee` objects and display their `Name`, `Age`, and `Salary` properties.

-## Task 4:
+## Task 5:

 Create a program that simulates a banking system.